 They also have this really cool feature called ‘staging’, which lets you create a copy of your website so you can play around with different layouts and settings, try plugins and even attempt coding.
 And if you’re happy with your changes, you can make those changes appear on your live website at the click of a button.
 Very handy if you’re new to WordPress.

-To see how this feature works, check out our staging website where we mess around with plugins, layouts and even coding.
+To see how this feature works, you can learn how to easily create your very own staging website on SiteGround where we mess around with plugins, layouts and even coding.

 SiteGround also offer FREE detailed tutorials on how to create and set-up a blog on WordPress.
 It’s a one stop shop for all your web hosting needs, and much more.